 GSI - Helmholtz Centre for Heavy Ion Research

 The research covers a broad range of fields extending from nuclear and atomic physics to plasma physics and is also engaged in materials research, biophysics and cancer treatment with heavy ion beams.
-GSI is most famous for the research of heavy elements culminating in the disco very of six new chemical elements.
-GSI has developed a new type of cancer treatment using carbon beams.
-This advanced technique is the basis for a new generation of dedicated medical accelerators which are built in industry and delivered to hospitals for patient treatment.
+GSI is most famous for the research of heavy elements culminating in the discovery of six new chemical elements.
+GSI has developed a new type of cancer treatment using carbon beam.
+This advanced technique is the basis for a new generation of dedicated medical accelerators which is built in industry and delivered to hospitals for patient treatment.